James Outman Player Props: Dodgers vs. Orioles

-The Los Angeles Dodgers, including James Outman and his .484 slugging percentage over his past 10 games, battle starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+The Los Angeles Dodgers, including James Outman (.474 on-base percentage in past 10 games, 141 points above season-long percentage), battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

 James Outman Game Info & Props vs. the Orioles